2019 H1 Cap Rates of the Nation’s Top 50 Multifamily Markets

 In multifamily investing, the cap rate is used by appraisers in order to determine the value of an apartment building being purchased or sold.
 Therefore, as investors, the cap rate can be used on the front end to help us determine a fair purchase price – although it is not as important as cash-on-cash (CoC) return and, if you’re an apartment syndicator, the internal rate of return (IRR).
 However, the cap rate is very important on the back end, because it is used to determine how much the investor or syndicator can sell their asset for, which determines how much profit they can make at sale.

-Here are the cap rate trends for the nation’s top 50 tier I, II, and II multifamily markets for Class A, B, and C asset classes.
+Here are the cap rates at the end of the first half of 2019 of the nation’s top 50 tier I, II, and III multifamily markets for Class A, B, and C asset classes .

 Tier I Markets